 A Survival Action

 A survival action will usually involve seeking compensation for damages that the diseased individual incurred before their passing.
 These damages may include conscious pain, suffering, lost wages, and medical expenses incurred before the time of death.
-In order to file a survival claim successfully, it’s imperative that you prove that the person who died survived the accident in question and experienced pain and suffering before their death.
+In order to file a survival claim successfully, it is imperative that you prove that the person who died survived the accident in question and experienced pain and suffering before their death.
 Therefore, not all wrongful death cases have grounds for survival action.

 Wrongful Death Action

 A Wrongful death action involves fighting for compensation for the damages that the loved ones incurred due to the death of the departed.
 These damages include funeral services, the pain of losing a loved one, financial losses since the departed will no longer be in a position to support their family financially.
 According to statues of the state of Georgia, the individuals who qualify for compensation in a wrongful death case are defined clearly.
 Recovery is for the departed individual’s surviving spouse and children.
-And in case the deceased didn’t have a spouse or any children, then the damages automatically go to the immediate surviving next of kin like parents and siblings.
+And in case the deceased did not have a spouse or any children, then the damages automatically go to the immediate surviving next of kin like parents and siblings.
 For example, siblings can sue for compensation following the wrongful death of their sibling if they didn’t have any kids and were not married.
 Also, children are entitled to seek compensation for the wrongful death of their parent(s).

 Types of Wrongful Death Cases